cfpb/design-system/docs/pages/landing-pages.md

   * This template may also be used for campaign pages.

-  ##### When other options are better
+  ### When other options are better

   * When a new page is needed within a navigation section, rather than at the top-level.

   * When page content includes paragraph copy or more detailed definitions or explanations.
 guidelines: >-
+  ### Content guidelines

   * Generally, content components should work together to provide an overview of the information organized below this page or about the campaign.
 Give users clear next steps and calls to actions so they can quickly decide what content is relevant to them and where they should go next.

   * This page should be written and organized in a way that aids the user in skimming and quickly navigating to lower-level pages.